 The University of Queensland, Australia

-“This fellowship provides me with the unique platform to work with great minds in the field of dementia.
-My vision for how major solutions will be discovered in overcoming dementia will only be achieved through collaboration and teamwork – much like how Formula 1 has advanced over the years.
-I anticipate that many great strides will be made this decade in the progression of dementia and different therapeutics.”
+“This fellowship provides a unique platform to work with great minds in the field of dementia.
+My vision for how major solutions will be discovered in overcoming dementia will only be achieved through collaboration and teamwork – much like how Formula 1 has advanced over the years.”

 Dr Adekunle Bademosi

-Researchers are yet to identify why these proteins begin to cluster.
-Further, each neuron has intrinsic protective mechanisms that are normally responsible for clearing up these protein clumps.
-However, in FTD these protective mechanisms fail.
+Post-mortem brain samples of FTD patients reveal large clumps of toxic proteins within some neurons (brain cells).
+Each neuron has intrinsic protective mechanisms responsible for clearing up these protein clumps.
+However, in FTD, these mechanisms fail.

-Adekunle’s work has the unique potential of providing an early diagnostic tool prior to the observation of any FTD associated symptoms.
-It aims to provide the opportunity to screen the effect of new drugs on the protein clumps prior to commencing clinical trials.
+Adekunle’s research has the potential to offer an early diagnostic tool for FTD before any symptoms appear and to screen the effects of new drugs on protein clumps before clinical trials.